-A.-A. Applicability and Intent.
-A Rreasonable Use Eexception is a unique type of variance that pertains to the regulations within the Critical Area Ordinance (OMC 18.32); a reasonable use exception is available when compliance with critical area regulations would result in depriving the property owner of from economic use to which a property owner is entitled under applicable state and federal constitutional provisions.
-A reasonable use Eexceptions are is intended as a last resort, when all municipal code provisions are exhausted.
-Before any reasonable use exception may be granted, the Director (for -development proposals with buffer reductions of less than 75%) and Hearing Examiner (for all other requests applications) shall-must find that the proposal application meets all of the following criteria: circumstances exist:
+Applicability and Intent.
+A reasonable use exception is a unique type of variance that pertains to the regulations within the Critical Area Ordinance (OMC 18.32); a reasonable use exception is available when compliance with critical area regulations would result in depriving the property owner of even minimal economic use to which a property owner is entitled under applicable state and federal constitutional provisions.
+A reasonable use exception is intended as a last resort, when all municipal code provisions are exhausted.
+Before any reasonable use exception may be granted, the Director (for -development proposals with buffer reductions of less than 75%) andor the Hearing Examiner (for all other applications) shall must find that the application meets all of the following criteria: circumstances exist: